This Hibachi Chicken is just like the kind from Benihana – it's a delicious Japanese-inspired dish served with fried rice and veggies.

 - Soy sauce – coconut aminos or tamari are the best substitutes here.

-- Rice vinegar – apple cider vinegar or champagne vinegar would also work, or you can leave the vinegar out altogether.
+- Rice vinegar – use apple cider vinegar or champagne vinegar instead.

-- Dijon mustard – use Japanese hot mustard instead to make the sauce extra spicy.
+- Dijon mustard – Japanese hot mustard will make the sauce extra spicy.

 Sauteed vegetables